Summary of Available Georgia Workers’ Compensation Benefits

 Depending on the type of work injury, you will be entitled to one of four categories of workers’ compensation income benefits:

 Temporary Total Disability Benefits or (TTD) – This benefit is paid weekly to injured workers who are totally incapacitated from work.
+To be totally incapacitated means that you cannot perform your job duties because of your injury.
 These benefits amount to two-thirds of the employee’s average weekly wage, up to a maximum of $500 per week.
+If you earned a different amount of wages each week prior to your injury, your average weekly wage will be calculated to determine the amount of benefits that you will receive.
+The average will be based on a period of thirteen weeks that you worked before you were injured.
 Workers with non-catastrophic injuries are limited to 400 weeks of benefits.
 Workers with catastrophic injuries receive workers’ compensation benefits for an unlimited period of time.

 Temporary Partial Disability Benefits (TPD) – This benefit is paid weekly to an employee who returns to work in a job paying less as a result of an on-the-job accident.
 Benefits are two-thirds of the difference between the employee’s average weekly wage before the injury and after the injury, up to a certain limit.
 These benefits are paid for up to 350 weeks.

 Permanent Partial Disability (PPD) – This workers’ compensation benefit is paid to an injured worker whose on-the-job injury results in a permanent disability.
 Your doctor will use AMA Guidelines to determine your percentage of disability.
+Your doctor may perform tests to determine whether you are disabled from your injury.
 Payment is based on the following formulas: your percent of disability times the Temporary Total Disability weekly rate.

 Death Benefits – This benefit is available to a dependent spouse and minor children of an employee who dies due to an on-the-job injury.
 This workers’ compensation benefit is payable at the rate of two-thirds of the deceased employee’s average weekly wage at the time of the accident, up to a maximum of $500 per week.
 Funeral expenses are currently paid up to $7,500.
 In total, a widowed spouse with no children will be paid no more than a $150,000 total in payments.
 A dependent child of a deceased worker is eligible to receive weekly payments through workers’ compensation until he or she reaches age 18 or 21 if the child attends college.